Posted: 1/31/2013 | January 31st, 2013

 Step Two: Choose a Good-Fit Type of Volunteering

 There are an overwhelming number of ways to volunteer, and since I started traveling more than four years ago, I’ve tried most of them.
 I used a placement company on my round-the-world trip to find a monastery in Nepal where I could teach, I’ve taken recommendations from travelers on the road, and now I most often volunteer independently with small organizations I find organically as I travel.
 Your next step is to assess your time commitment and your personal volunteer motivations.

 - Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round-the-world trip who don’t know when or where they might be traveling.
 There’s usually little or no facilitation, so you must arrange all travel, accommodation, and food.
 In exchange, the fees are low or free.
-You’re traditionally working directly with the project/organization on a very hands-on level.
+You’re traditionally working directly with the project or organization on a very hands-on level.

 - Placement companies: Middlemen take a fee to match you with a specific type of volunteer project and usually offer a medium level of facilitation.
 Ideal for very specific or niche volunteer experiences and either short or long time commitments.

-- Social enterprises: All travelers can support the small businesses working within their own local communities for change.
+- Social enterprises: All travelers can support the small businesses working in their own local communities for change.
 If you can only volunteer for a very short time, consider nixing the volunteering and instead infusing your money into local communities as you travel.
 Volunteering is not always the right choice on every trip, but you can still do good by choosing restaurants, shops, and business with an underlying social mission.

 Step Three: Research Organizations in Your Interest Area